 An accusation of apparent clumsiness is that Katara does not ask Aang about his name until they have reached the Southern Air Temple.
 But she did ask him that, as the very first thing, when he appeared from the ice, but he was too dazed to answer.
 Then he is taken very quickly from their village.
 But arriving at the temple, haven’t they now finished a long flight, with ample time for conversation?

 Besides the problems already pointed out earlier, I have my own criticisms.
 Several scenes in the first half cannot muster much interest, especially the situation at that temple – except the flashback and the spirit world foray, both of which are fascinating throughout the film – and during the Earth Kingdom part of the film.
-The raid on the Water Tribe village also lacks dramatic force.
+The early raid on the Water Tribe village also lacks dramatic force.
 (See here for some more problematic scenes.)

 Another curious problem is that some lines seem totally superfluous, like when Zuko enters the spirit cave and Katara says: “The Fire Lord’s son.
 You took him from our village”.
 Well, it has been a long time since the opening scenes, a good part of the audience will be children who might have attention problems, but do we really need to be reminded of the very dramatic incident of Zuko abducting Aang?
 Momo, the flying lemur, is badly integrated in the film, some sort of mascot, but has nothing to do (besides finding the waterbending scroll, by accident).
 It just turns up from time to time.
 Appa, the flying bison, is not working too well either, overly cute.